Workers' Compensation Frequently Asked Questions

 Is an employee entitled to mileage reimbursement when he or she must travel to receive medical care?

-An employee will be entitled to reimbursement for travel if it becomes reasonably necessary to travel more than 20 miles (one way) in order to obtain appropriate and necessary medical care pursuant to TX Labor Code Rule 134.110 (a)(1).
+An employee will be entitled to reimbursement for travel if it becomes reasonably necessary to travel more than 30 miles (one way) in order to obtain appropriate and necessary medical care pursuant to TX Labor Code Rule 134.110 (a)(1).

 Can an employee who is receiving workers' compensation benefits also be eligible for Long Term Disability, Unemployment Compensation, and/or Social Security Disability benefits?